AAD’s Teledermatology Program

 How the program works

 Teledermatology services are coordinated through Qualified Healthcare Centers that have collaborated with the AAD Teledermatology Program.
-The primary care provider will initiate a derm consult via the program by uploading patient consult request.
+The primary care clinician will initiate a derm consult via the program by uploading patient consult request.

 Want to volunteer for the AAD's Teledermatology Program?